 If you’ve been wanting to make an easy crochet dishcloth, then this is the one for you to crochet.
+I love how simple this is to make, and I think you will too!

 This waffle stitch dishcloth is made with basic crochet stitches and is a great project for a crocheter who’d like to try something a bit more challenging.